Mastercard/flow/IMPLEMENTATION_STATUS.md

 was altered.
 Human-only IntelliJ and 6,000-flow checks remain deferred until the end.

 ## Validation record

+### Resource admission slice

+Rules combine all matching capacity-one identities and exclusive policy; an empty declaration cannot erase another rule.
+Immutable per-flow diagnostics retain the matching rule names without changing model tags, identities or report schemas.
+The shared core scope reserves an entire set plus one run slot atomically.
+Parallel outstanding grants are bounded at twice the native target (24 for 12/20), a logical emission window, not an estimate of free workers.
+Serial capacity is one.
+Only the actual factory may wait, with counter-guarded notifications; no extra body pool or per-blocked-flow task was added.
+Reservation effects run outside both locks.

+Serial ownership remains held beyond buffered emission and guarded body return.
+The next actual SAME_THREAD factory advance proves native return, including outer cleanup or pre-body rejection.
+Both stream close and handle close now share pending withdrawal, wakeup and unsafe-use retention.
+A rejected one-shot stream close retains its original cleanup/backstop.
+Runner/replay construction also stays outside the bookkeeping monitor.
+Review found these lifecycle defects and regression tests reproduced them before correction; final independent follow-up found no new issue.

+The final focused install gate passed **176 tests**.
+Before the diagnostic follow-up, a relevant **63-test subset passed three times**; afterward, **92 tests passed three times**, all without failures/errors/skips on Java 17 with real report assets.
+Held live-stream cleanup, rejection/no-op/error, UNKNOWN/empty reuse and disposal controls use actual native execution.
+Unsafe buffered ownership is checked in bounded child JVMs without resetting the shared scope.
+Exact wait-transition and post-acquisition/pre-emission pauses remain unproved deterministically; replay's outside-lock construction is source-verified with nine replay regressions, not a blocked-IO experiment.
+No report-hash differential or heap-retention proof is claimed.

+The final spec review caught missing emitted UNKNOWN fallback diagnostics.
+Parallel factories now publish one native `flow.resources.fallback` entry before native consumption, outside bookkeeping locks.
+It includes count, global exclusion policy and at most five bounded identity previews.
+Actual Launcher regressions went red for absence and unbounded output, then green for delivery, bounds, mixed audits and quiet classified/serial controls.
+Independent follow-up found no actionable standards or spec issue.

+Newly installed resource-enabled binaries also passed all four standalone consumer
+points: both JUnit stacks, serial and parallel, with identical Flow artifacts within this matrix.
+Earlier artifact hashes identify earlier binaries and remain historical.
+The clean-export documentation gate passed all 634 checks.
+Matrix outputs and install logs are archived separately at `C:/Data/Code/flow-resource-packaged-20260915/`, with the final diagnostic-complete binaries under `diagnostic-followup/`.
+Context/fixture lifetime, chains, fairness and full cancellation remain later slices.
+Legacy/nonparticipating/background users and other classloader copies/processes are outside automatic resource cooperation.
+A blocked ready prefix can still be retried across disjoint admissions; resource reconsideration is not claimed linear.

 All focused Maven tests used the relevant upstream reactor, Java 17, both `skipTests=false` and `maven.test.skip=false`, and the existing Java formatter.